Annual Financial Report for the Year Ended 31 March 2023

 OTHER MATTERS

-The financial information set out above does not constitute the company’s statutory accounts for the years ended 31 March 2023 or 2022 but is derived from those accounts.
-Statutory accounts for 2022 have been delivered to the registrar of companies, and those for 2023 will be delivered in due course.
-The auditor has reported on those accounts; their reports were (i) unqualified; (ii) did not include a reference to any matters to which the auditor drew attention by way of emphasis without qualifying their report; and (iii) did not contain a statement under section 498 (2) or (3) of the Companies Act 2006.
+The above summary of results for the year ended 31 March 2023 does not constitute statutory financial statements within the meaning of Section 435 of the Companies Act 2006 and has not been delivered to the Registrar of Companies.
+Statutory financial statements will be filed with the Registrar of Companies in due course; the independent auditor’s report on those financial statements under Section 495 of the Companies Act 2006 is unqualified, does not include any reference to matters to which the auditor drew attention by way of emphasis without qualifying the report and does not contain a statement under Section 498 (2) or (3) of the Companies Act 2006.